flintoftid/aegboxts/ReadMe.md

 ## Licence

-The test suite specification and associated files are licensed under the terms described in the file [Licence.md][].
+The test suite specification and associated files are licensed under a Creative Commons Attribution Licence desribed in the file [Licence.md][].

 ## Contacts